UBC-MDS/Olympic_athletes_dashboard/README.md

 pip install -r requirements.txt
 ```

-3. You could run the Olympic Athlete Dashboard app on the local server using the command below from the root of this repository:
+3. You could run the Olympic Athlete Dashboard app in the virtual environment on the local server using the command below from the root of this repository:

 ```
 python src/app.py